zeth-owen/SinCity-Design/README.md

 ## Future Goals

-**Continue to develop this app by:**
+Continue to develop this app by:
 - Expanding designer portfolios
 - Fixing bugs
-- Detail Envatos templates
+- Detail Envato's templates
-- Create a favorites page
+- Creating a favorites page